 Q: Why did you decide to get an MBA?

 My undergrad degree was in film and media arts.
-During my studies I explored other creative outlets such as photography, graphic design and … Read full post
+During my studies I explored other creative outlets such as photography, graphic design and basic web … Read full post

 I’ve been studying for the GMAT for some time now, and I’m fighting an uphill battle.
 My score increases a little bit each week, but I’m still not hitting my goal.
 Recently, I started to feel defeated, so I decided to take a break.
 I closed my books and took some time to rest my mind.
 As a result, I had to change my test date to the end of May.
 I also decided that if I don’t get the score I want, I will go ahead and study the new Integrative Reasoning section of the test and retake the GMAT again in August.
 I was so gung-ho in the beginning, I think I may have psyched myself out.
 I’m sure many test-takers have had this happen.
 I am writing this to let you know, you’re not alone.